ekedonald/Ansible-Dynamic-Assignments-Include-and-Community-Roles/README.md

 _Note that the **Ensure Apache has selected state and enabled on boot task** failed when the playbook ran because Nginx and Apache can not run simultaneously.
 To correct this, run an Ansible Adhoc Command to **disable** and **stop** nginx_.

-* Run Ansible Adhoc command to disable Nginx on the `lb` host.
+* Run the Ansible Adhoc command to disable Nginx on the `lb` host.

 ```sh
 ansible lb -i inventory/dev -m command -a "systemctl disable nginx" -b